ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 The `inFix` function is defined in `ParserUtils` to simplify defining inFix operations.
-This command tells us that `t1 + t2` is an infix operation that is translated into `Plus (parseAE t1) (ParseAE t2)` and is left associative.
+This command tells us that `t1 + t2` is an infix operation that is translated into `Plus (parseAE t1) (parseAE t2)` and is left associative.
 For now, we'll leave out details of what Parsec is doing.
 It is sufficient to know that the `inFix` function creates a parser for `t1+t2` that returns an application of `Plus` to parsing `t1` and `t2`.  `AssocLeft` indicates the operator is left associative in the absence of parenthesis.
 In other words:

 {% highlight text %}
 x + 3 - y + 7 == ((x+3) - y) + 7